nwg/sicp/chapter-5/5/ex5.45.md

 | Compiled (w/ open coding) |       3n      | 2(n-2) + 3 for n >= 2 |

 1. * Compiled to interpreted:
-     The max-depth ratio is 3n / (5(n-1) + 8) or 3/5 if n is large.
+     * The max-depth ratio 3/5
-     The pushes ratio is 2/16
+     * The pushes ratio is 2/16
-   * For Special-purpose to interpreted: max-depth to interpreted is 2/5 pushes is 2/16
+   * For Special-purpose to interpreted:
+     * max-depth is 2/5
+     * pushes is 2/16

    Note that pushes for compiled/interpreted and specal-purpose/interpreted are both 2/16, so the open-coding compiler does as well as the special-purpose machine for this case.